Understanding God’s Calendar

 Understanding God’s Word

 feast, appointed times, seasons, and holy days are all the same thing.
-Hebrew -Moedim
+Hebrew -Moed-im

-moon, month -Hebrew Chodesh
+month -Hebrew Chodesh

-New Moon/month- Hebrew Rosh Chodesh
+new month- Hebrew Rosh Chodesh

-New Year- Hebrew Rosh Hoshanna
+New Year- Hebrew Rosh Hashanah

 If you want to learn more about our Creator’s calendar then download this free book, that takes you through scripture and God’s calendar.